-Why customer portals matter for your business
+Why do customer portals matter for your business?

 The operational efficiencies are huge when you consider how a portal allows you to connect the dots between what you do in the backend and what customers see in the frontend:

-1. You won't have to continuously send emails back and forth with your customers to update them on the status of their projects anymore—they can see it for themselves.
+- You won't have to continuously send emails back and forth with your customers to update them on the status of their projects anymore—they can see it for themselves.

-2. Your branding is kept in place throughout the customer lifecycle, making it easier for you to control what their experience is like and preventing information overload.
+- Your branding is kept in place throughout the customer lifecycle, making it easier for you to control what their experience is like and preventing information overload.

-3. The support team can spend less time searching for "that email from 2 days ago" and instead focus on creating thoughtful documentation that is always available.
+- The support team can spend less time searching for "that email from 2 days ago" and instead focus on creating thoughtful documentation that is always available.

 Key concepts of a customer portal

 Simply providing an "online portal" is not enough.
-Your portal needs to be developed with the goal of engaging your customers and building long-term relationships with them, so you need it to allow for a two-way relationship and not just a "look at what we've done" interface.
+Your portal needs to be developed with the goal of engaging your customers and building long-term relationships with them, so you need it to allow for a two-way collaboration and not just a "look at what we've done" interface.

-A badly-done portal only allows you to see information without the ability to act on it
+A badly-done portal only allows you to see information without the ability to act on it.

 The best portals should convince your customers that using them will make a difference in their success with the service you provide, as well as enhance your business operations.